SH35 collapse: Road to open temporarily through the week

 Campbell encouraged everyone to take care, allow additional time for their journeys and be patient.

 "Safety is paramount.
-It is not possible yet to give a timeframe for when the road to be back to full functionality.
+It is not possible yet to give a timeframe for when the road will be back to full functionality.